Archibald Knox Timeline

 Knox became a student at the newly formed Douglas School of Art that was set up temporarily on

 Loch Promenade.
-The Head Teacher and driving force of the school was Mr Merritt.
+The Head Teacher, Mr Merritt was the driving force of the school.

 In other pursuits, Knox gained a certificate for sight singing that year.